rjplevin/Classes.jl/README.md

 # And so on, up the type hierarchy
 ```

+The `mutable` keyword after `@class` results in a mutable struct, but this
+feature is not inherited by subclasses; it must be specified at each level.
+There is no special handling of mutability: it is the user's responsibility
+to ensure that combinations of mutable and immutable classes and related
+methods make sense.

 ## The @method macro

-* A "method" is a function whose first argument must be a type defined by `@class`.
+A "method" is a function whose first argument must be a type defined by `@class`.
-* The `@method` macro uses the shadow type hierarchy to redefine the given function
+The `@method` macro uses the shadow abstract type hierarchy to redefine the given
-  so that it applies to the given class and all of its subclasses.
+function so that it applies to the given class and all of its subclasses.

-* Subclasses can override a superclass method by redefining the method on the
+Subclasses can override a superclass method by redefining the method on the
 more specific class.

 Continuing our example from above,